Porur Lake

-Porur Lake is located on the fringes of Porur in south-west Chennai and is a primary water resource for people residing in Chennai.
+Porur Lake is located on the fringes of the Porur neighbourhood in south-west Chennai and is a primary water resource for the residents of Chennai.
 It is a temporary catchment area connected with Chembarambakkam Lake.
 It is spread over 200 acres with a capacity of 46 million cubic feet (mcft).

 There are four filters working 24x7 to pump water to K. K. Nagar double tank distribution point.
-Bathing, washing and/or swimming is currently prohibited in this lake from 1995.
+Bathing, washing and/or swimming has been prohibited in this lake since 1995.
 A better view of the lake can be appreciated from the Chennai bypass.

-In 2012, the Water Resources Department initiated a project to increase the capacity the tank along with two other lakes in the city at a cost of ₹ 130 crore.
+In 2012, the Water Resources Department initiated a project to increase the capacity of the tank along with two other lakes in the city at a cost of ₹ 130 crore.
 This would deepen the lake by at least 1 m and increases the capacity to 70 mcft.